Nicks-Alt/loggingSuite/README.md

 - The amount of minutes and seconds will be shown to the user on the main form until they press the *ABORT SHUTDOWN* button.
 - More info will be provided here as time progresses.
 <h1> <b><i>The Logging Suite & Avast:</i></b> </h1>
 - Since avast is a very sensitive Anti-Virus, it will sometimes quarentine the .exe as a false positive.
-In order to add an exception for Avast, do the following:
+In order to add an exception for Avast, do the following:<br>
   1) Expand the Windows Task Bar context menu to locate the avast icon and right click.
 Select the <b>Virus Chest</b> option.<br>
 <img src="Images/avast1.png"><br>
   2) In the virus chest menu, click on the 3 dots next to the application you wish to restore.<br>